ic123-xyz/awesome-motoko/readme.md

 - [motoko-matchers](https://github.com/kritzcreek/motoko-matchers) - Composable assertions for unit testing.
   - [ic101](https://github.com/kritzcreek/ic101) - This repository demonstrates how to use the matchers library to unit test canisters on the Internet Computer.
 - [ic-mini-terminal](https://github.com/matthewhammer/ic-mini-terminal) - Minimal keyboard input (⌨) and graphical output (📺) for programs on the Internet Computer.
+- [motoko-color](https://github.com/ByronBecker/motoko-color) - A Motoko library for rendering color schemes and graphics to the terminal, based on the ANSI ASCII standard

 ## Libraries